pmarbaix/embers-db-analysis-figures/Embers_retrieve_API.md

 https://climrisk.org/edb/api/combined_data

 Access will require a token which identifies the user.
-However, a "public token" will be available for the duration of the review of a paper which makes use of this
-data: [Marbaix et al. (2024)](#1).
-The public token will be (or is) available in the Supplement to this paper.
+However, a "public token" will be available for the duration of the review of [Marbaix et al. (2024)](#1), in the Supplement S1 to this paper.

 Requests may include one or more of the 'filter' parameters (search criteria) presented in section 4.
 When data is requested through the API, the filtering is handled by PostgreSQL's text search functions.